srhtakeba/ImageProcessing/README.md

 find the project directory, since the main.txt that will do the reopening of the project is built based on the old directory path.

+### Assignment 7 - the GUI View / Controller
+Assuming that they also saved the project through the GUI version of this application, all sorts of scripts can be imported and the scripts can be moved.
+However, the pictures that will be reloaded into the application as a part of the project can not be moved between the last save and re-open.

 ## Limitations
 Although not included in the requirements, it was hinted at in the beginning of the assignment.
 This